ShadowCaster

 ShadowCaster is a first-person role-playing video game developed by Raven Software.
-It was published in 1993 by Origin Systems after Electronic Arts acquired them.
-A CD-ROM version was released in 1994, featuring two additional levels with new monsters, and replacing text boxes with FMVs and spoken narration through CD-DA audio tracks.
+It was published for MS-DOS in 1993 by Origin Systems after Electronic Arts acquired them.
+A CD-ROM version was released in 1994, with two additional levels with new monsters, and text boxes replaced by full-motion video and spoken narration through Compact Disc Digital Audio tracks.
+A PC-98 conversion was also published in 1994.